neurodatascience/ohbm_2023_pubget/pubget.md

 labelbuddy is a simple desktop application that operates on a regular file (a SQLite database). pubget's output can directly be imported into labelbuddy. labelbuddy imports and exports its data to a simple JSON format, and offers a command-line interface, making it well-suited for projects organized around a Git repository.
-A repository containing over 1,800 annotations can be found at https://neurodatascience.github.io/labelbuddy-annotations/.
+An example repository containing over 1,800 annotations can be found at https://neurodatascience.github.io/labelbuddy-annotations/.

 ## Results